Mini ITX cases are one of the smallest computer cases out there.

 Less Space Required

-This is rather obvious but we'll still explain it.
+This is rather obvious but I'll still explain it.

 On the other hand, NZXT H200i (best mini ITX case) has the dimension of 14.64 * 13.74 * 8.74 inches.
 This is roughly equal to 1750 cubic-inches, which is more than 5 times less than the volume of Obsidian 1000D.